Giero98/ScanCodeWMS/README.md

 The credentials should be supplemented with the relevant data:
 - Address: IP address of the server, e.g.: XXX.XX.XXX.XX
-- Remote directory path: directory path on the server, e.g. /name/
+- Remote directory path: directory path on the server, e.g.: /name/
 - Port: service port (22 is commonly used)
 - Username and Password: as provided by the server administrator